smiosoft/development-guide/docs/repository/README.md

 \---tests
 ```

-- `build` - Any scripts related to building the project, this is **NOT** an output
+- `build` - Any scripts related to building the solution, this is **NOT** an output folder
-- `docs` - Any documentation files and assets
+- `docs` - Any documentation files
+  - `.assets` - Any assets used in documentation
-- `lib` - Any dependencies that must be local, and cannot be instaleld from an online package manager
+- `lib` - Any dependencies that must be local, and cannot be installed from an online package manager
-- `samples` - Any projects used to provide an example or demonstration
+- `samples` - Any projects used to provide an example, or for demonstration purposes
 - `src` - Any projects related to the source code
 - `tests` - Any projects related to testing